-A well-stocked van enables a tech to safely tackle the plumbing job without using a less-than-efficient or unsafe tool.
-It also eliminates the wasted time and fuel—and added risk of an accident—of driving back to the shop.
+A well-stocked van enables technicians to safely tackle their plumbing jobs without using improper tools.
+It also eliminates wasted time, fuel, and the added risk of an accident by having to drive back to the shop.

 Some companies, such as Nice Heating & Air, award points to techs for clean and well-stocked trucks, which the techs can exchange for rewards of their choice.
 You could also award bonus compensation for the cleanest vehicle or most improved work van.

 Other safety precautions include keeping tools in working order, using power tools with a ground-fault circuit interrupter (GFCI) to avoid electrical shock, and employing air monitors in oxygen-deficient areas.

 Tip #3: Invest in Health & Safety Training